adobecom/adobe-students/README.md

 ## Documentations that might help
   Development Process on Adobe Students Milo [wiki](https://github.com/adobecom/adobe-students/wiki)

+## GitHub Discussions
+  Join the conversation on [GitHub Discussions](https://github.com/orgs/adobecom/discussions).

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for ways to get started.

 Please adhere to this project's `code of conduct`.

-## GitHub Discussions
-  Join the conversation in our [GitHub Discussions](https://github.com/orgs/adobecom/discussions).